TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 63/Psalms 63.11.md

 ---

-But the king shall rejoice in God: Every one that sweareth by him shall glory; For the mouth of them that speak lies shall be stopped.
+But the king shall rejoice in God.
+Everyone who swears by him will praise him, for the mouth of those who speak lies shall be silenced.
+For the Chief Musician.
+A Psalm by David.